How to Write a Book Dedication

 You could dedicate your book to your pet(s).

 You could dedicate your book to a person, group, organization, or cause that you’d like to call attention to—if relevant to your book.
-A hypothetical fitness book dedication by Chad Barbell might be “for my friends at my local CrossFit gym.”
+A hypothetical fitness book dedication by Chad Barbell might be “for my friends at [name of author’s local CrossFit gym].”
 A hypothetical book about fire safety might be dedicated to fallen firefighters or to victims of a fire.

 These are just a few possibilities.